The Prowler (1981 film)

-The Prowler (also known as Rosemary's Killer) is a 1981 American slasher film directed by Joseph Zito and written by Neal Barbera and Glenn Leopold.
-It stars Vicky Dawson, Christopher Goutman, Lawrence Tierney, Cindy Weintraub, and Farley Granger.
-The film follows a group of college students who are stalked and murdered during their graduation party by someone wearing a G.I. uniform.
-The killer is depicted as a war veteran from World War II, and responsible for killing his ex-girlfriend in 1945.
-In 1980, he goes on a killing spree at the anniversary of her death.
+The Prowler is a 1981 American slasher film directed by Joseph Zito, written by Neal Barbera and Glenn Leopold, and starring Vicky Dawson, Christopher Goutman, Lawrence Tierney, Cindy Weintraub, and Farley Granger.
+The film follows a group of college students in a coastal California town who are stalked and murdered during a graduation party by an apparent World War II veteran who killed his ex-girlfriend Rosemary Chatham in 1945.

-Filmed in late 1980 in Cape May, New Jersey, The Prowler premiered the following fall and was independently distributed by Sandhurst Films.
+Filmed in late 1980 in Cape May, New Jersey, The Prowler was independently distributed by Sandhurst Releasing Corporation.
 It was not a major commercial success, ranking 135th overall that year at the U.S. box office, and grossing less than $1 million.
+In some international territories, the film was released under the alternate title Rosemary's Killer in a version that truncated many of its graphic murder sequences.

-Though it has received mixed reviews from critics, The Prowler developed a cult following in the years after its release and has been noted for its hard-edged violence—showcasing special effects by Tom Savini—as well as its dreamlike atmosphere.
-It has been named one of the greatest slasher films of all time by several publications, including Complex and Paste magazine.

-The Prowler is often compared to another slasher film of the same year with a similar plot, My Bloody Valentine.
+Though it has received mixed reviews from critics, The Prowler developed a cult following in the years after its release, with praise aimed at its hard-edged violence—showcasing special effects by Tom Savini—as well as its atmosphere.
+It has been named one of the greatest slasher films of all time by several publications, including Complex and Paste magazine, and is noted as a classic of the slasher film sub-genre.
+The film has also been compared by a number of critics to another slasher film of the same year with a similar plot, My Bloody Valentine.